cgalpin92/project-portfolio1-moonlandingmuseum/README.md

 - __Visit Us Page__

-  - The Visit Us Page gives important information to the user should they wish to visit it.
+  - The Visit Us Page gives important information to the user should they wish to visit the Museum.
   - It provides them with the opening times and where it's located.
 There is a supporting embeded google maps providing a visual location of the Museum.
-  - The page also provides the user with the Museum's contact information to encourage them to get in touch.
+  - The page also provides the contact information for the Museum to encourage them to get in touch.

   ![screenshot of the Visit Us Page](media/moonlandingmuseum-visit-us.png)